 1. Sazon Goya

-Sazon Goya is a seasoning blend sold in small packets and has a flavor profile similar to achiote paste.
+Sazon Goya is a seasoning blend sold in small packets and has a flavor profile similar to achiote paste, which makes it a great achiote paste substitute.
 While there are different blends, most contain garlic, cumin and annatto (achiote).
 Just make sure to get a packet with achiote, as they do sell one without annatto (sin achiote).

 If your recipe calls for dissolving achiote paste in lime juice or vinegar, you can mix your seasoning packet with lime juice or vinegar to form a paste-like consistency.